fractal6/doc/docs/_shorts/help.en.md

 ## Invite member

-New member can be invite to join your organisation.
-You can invite either from the **members** tab, by clicking the invite button, or from the invite button in the **overview** organisation map.
-You can also invite a new member to join a role you have created, although you can invite people that are already member of your organisation to join a role
+New member can be invite to join your organization.
+You can invite either from the **members** tab, by clicking the invite button, or from the invite button in the **overview** organization map.
+You can also invite a new member to join a role you have created, although you can invite people that are already member of your organization to join a role

 ## Create tension

 Click on the plus button located in the right bottom corner of the screen.
 Or in the togglable tree menu, click on the plus(+) button that appear when hovering a line.

-You can also create a tension by clicking on the tooltip that appear when you hover a role/circle in the organisation map.
+You can also create a tension by clicking on the tooltip that appear when you hover a role/circle in the organization map.

 ## Close/Reopen tension